Joana Quaye's Lawyers Respond to Richard Nii Armah Quaye's Delay Show Claims

 "Similarly, the record of the joint establishment of Quick Credit & Investment Micro-Credit Company Limited in 2011 by the couple after their marriage, with both Richard Nii Armah Quaye and Joana Quaye being the original shareholders, the subsequent secret and illegal transfer of Joana Quaye's shares by Richard Nii Armah Quaye without the knowledge of our client, the use of Quick Credit to acquire properties and set up other companies, are also matters of public record and documented in court proceedings."

-Dame and partners added that the interview was a public relations stunt intended to pollute the minds of the public and hinted at it breathing the law as it was aired amid the ongoing appeal processes.
+Dame and partners added that the interview was a public relations stunt intended to pollute the minds of the public and hinted that it breached the law as it was aired amid the ongoing appeal processes.

 "We entreat the public to disregard the wild and unfounded claims of "richness before marriage" made by Richard Nii Armah Quaye (highlighted by his claim of alleged ownership of a VW Passat), as well as the attacks on the reputation of our client, as a mere publicity stunt.
 Joana Quaye will surely get justice for the wrongs and abuses she has suffered one fine day," the statement concluded.